Table Of Contents

 A small-capacity disc centrifuge from name-brand OEM starts at around $15K for a bare centrifuge.
 The same centrifuge with all options, including a skid, control system, wiring, alarms, etc. goes up to over $40K depending on options.
 On the other end, high-capacity, food-grade centrifuges cost over $750K.

 A base re-manufactured disc centrifuge costs between 40% to 60% of similar capacity new machines.
 However, with additional options, a factory-new centrifuge’s cost rises quickly than a similarly equipped re-manufactured centrifuge with new optional accessories.

 The size of a disc-stack centrifuge refers to the processing capacity of the machine.
-Bigger, higher capacity centrifuge cost more than smaller capacity units, obviously.
-However, it is important to mention that the increase in cost of a larger capacity centrifuge is not in proportion to the capacity increase.
-In other words, the cost of a centrifuge is not directly proportional to it’s processing capacity.
+Bigger, higher capacity centrifuges cost more than smaller capacity units, obviously.
+However, it is important to mention that the increase in the cost of a larger capacity centrifuge is not in proportion to the capacity increase.
+In other words, the cost of a centrifuge is not directly proportional to its processing capacity.

 As an example, a disc-stack centrifuge with a rated capacity of 10 Gallon-per-Minute costs only about 30% more than a centrifuge which is rated at 5 Gallons-per-Minute.